Gravebird/Workin-title/README.md

 # Project Structure
 Models:
-    maze: read and store the maze map
+    \nmaze: read and store the maze map
-    player: contains the backpack which stores the items collected
+    \nplayer: contains the backpack which stores the items collected
 Views:
-    maze_view: display the maze map and tiles (player, items, exit)
+    \nmaze_view: display the maze map and tiles (player, items, exit)
 Controllers:
-    maze_controller: main controller contains logic of the game
+    \nmaze_controller: main controller contains logic of the game
-    mazeGame: setup required objects and calls controller to run the game
+    \nmazeGame: setup required objects and calls controller to run the game

 # Dependencies